 The key metaphor here is, I think, the “mirror swinging out from the mind, able to look back on itself.”
 I read somewhere long ago that if we want to truly see where we are, we have to go somewhere else and look back.
 I think that this process of looking back at ourselves to see where we are, whether through writing or symbols, is what Campbell means.
 In an interview with Michael Toms (1988), Campbell spoke of the yidam (a meditational or protective deity in Eastern philosophy) as a symbolic figure that “has no concrete reality except as a carrier, a mirror of your own psychological potentials” (p.
 93).

 The symbol becomes a mirror in which we can explore our own mythology.
 By using the symbols we can step away from our lives for a moment and look back at where we have been.
 Through that process, we can discover the subconscious myths that are currently informing and shaping our lives.
 By finding, exploring and working with resonating symbols, we can begin the process of defining and realizing our potentials.
-From there, from the knowledge of who we are and who we can be, we can discover the path by which will allow us, as Campbell encouraged, to follow our bliss.
+From there, from the knowledge of who we are and who we can be, we can discover the path which will allow us, as Campbell encouraged, to follow our bliss.

 References